RiccardoFoglio/Obsidian-Vault/Computer Network Technologies/Wireless and Cellular Networks.md

 - Base Transceiver Station (BTS)
 	- physical interface in charge of transmission and reception
 	- point of access for the MT
-	- unlike other signal sources, BTW transmit signal only towards users that are active
+	- unlike other signal sources, BTS transmit signal only towards users that are active
-	- Up to 32 FDM channels per BTW (half uplink, half downlink)
+	- Up to 32 FDM channels per BTS (half uplink, half downlink)
 - Base Station Controller (BSC)
 	- Resource control on the radio interface: BSCs and BTSs communicate over a wired link
 	- A BSC controls a high number of BTSs : from 10s to 100s